ByAUJay

 6. Enforce Redundancy & Data Validation

-- Redundant feeds: Maintain multiple independent feeds.
+- Redundant feeds: Keep several independent feeds running.

 Scenario: Developing a Decentralized Lending Platform